Pathfinder: Religion Resources

 This work gives an introduction to the world’s major fai ths as well as an introduction to religion itself.
 There is a heavy emphasis on Christianity.
 Included are a bibliography of further reading organized by faith, a basic glossary, and a brief index.

-These databases contain full-text articles on many topics, including religion, from several thousand magazines and journals, or, in the case of Newspaper Source and ProQuest Newspapers, from a number of newspapers.
+These databases contain full-text articles on many topics, including religion, from several thousand magazines and journals.

 Thompson Gale Academic OneFile Database